na-na-hi/renget/archive/how2playba.md

 Completing volume F gives you a new login screen, and so does reading the epilogue of Volume 4 chapter 2.

+You also obtain a special item from Volume F that gives you 1200 gems.
+It's a one-time consumable.

 >Can I change back my login screen?
 Yes (in JP, wait for 3rd anni).